The Significance of Protected Trees and How to Identify Them

 FAQs:

-What happens if I carry out work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

-If you work on a protected tree without obtaining the necessary authorizations, you could be subject to massive fines or even prison.
+If you work on a protected tree without the appropriate authorizations, you could be subject to substantial fines and even imprisonment.

-Can I contest a TPO Or preservation or TPO?
+Can I appeal an TPO Or preservation or TPO?

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion